 2. The Student is responsible for the provision of all relevant information about (additional) support requirements, so that Tio can offer this support.
 If it should become apparent that the Student has withheld or omitted information with the result that no arrangements are made about (a part of) the required support, Tio is not obliged to provide this support.
 If it should become apparent during the Academic year 2020/2021 that the Student has a need for support, Tio will consider whether and to what extent it can assist, in consultation with the Student.

 The Student is not permitted to reproduce books, syllabuses and digital study material, or in any manner whatsoever hand these over, or give these in use, to third parties without prior permission in writing from Tio.
 Tio retains copyright of syllabuses and the digital study material.

-3. In the event of termination the Student will owe a reasonable fee as referred to in Section 411 Book 7 of the Civil Code.
+3. In the event of termination the Student will owe a reasonable part of the tuition fee (“reasonable remuneration”), which is in line with Section 411 Book 7 of the Civil Code.

-5. In the event of cancellation in the period between 1 July 2019 and 31 August 2019 (between 1 November 2018 and 31 December 2018 for January enrolment) the reasonable fee referred to in subclause 3 will be recorded in principle at 25% of the Study programme fee.
+5. In the event of cancellation in the period between 1 July 2020 and 31 August 2020 (between 1 December 2019 and 31 December 2019 for January enrolment) the reasonable remuneration referred to in subclause 3 will be recorded in principle at 25% of the Study programme fee.

 A. (number of commenced months prior to the termination / 12 months) * Study programme fee